Video games attract all kinds of people, from the casual gamer to the hardcore tournament champion

 - Gran Turismo 4 uses "A-Spec Points" to encourage you to choose slower, less powerful cars to win the race: the more powerful your car is, the smaller your score will be.
 If, for example, you manage to win against a squad of sleek German machines with a puny little Pontiac Sunfire, you'll win 200 points; but if you win the race with the superpowered Polyphony Formula Gran Turismo, you'll win 1 single point.

 - Many edutainment games start you off on the lowest difficulty setting by default.
-Then depending on how well you're doing, it would start to throw harder challenges at you.
+Then, depending on how well you're doing, it will start to throw harder challenges at you.
 If you have trouble on a certain difficulty level, it keeps you on that level.

 - Most of Capcom's fighting games will make it so that the opponent gives more and takes less damage the more you win.
 This occurs on any difficulty setting.

-- SmackDown vs. Raw does this two ways.
-After a few wins the computer will kick into overdrive and engage The Computer Is a Cheating Bastard mode to make you lose, no matter how much it has to break the game to do so.
-On the other hand, winners and losers seem to be chosen before a match starts, so if you're facing a CPU opponent and they are slated to lose then they will really slack off and you have to carry them throughout the match.
+- SmackDown vs. Raw: After a few wins the computer will kick into overdrive and engage The Computer Is a Cheating Bastard mode to make you lose, no matter how much it has to break the game to do so.

 - Left 4 Dead features a "director AI" that spawns Infected based on how easily the players made it past the previous encounter.
 If the skirmish ends with the players healthy and having used few ammunition, the director sends in a horde.
 If the players are dying and low on ammo, the director only sends in a few.
 If you are playing on Expert and are doing poorly, it says "why aren't you dead yet?" and redoubles its efforts.
 Whimper.